AgileVentures/av-static-website/source/blog_articles/2017-07-05-av-website-review-part-one.html.markdown

 ![](../images/Screenshot%202017-07-05%2009.29.00.png?dl=1)

-These two sections are all things we'd like users to do, i.e. get set up with GitHub and Slack (and other things) but the danger is that the very first thing we are doing is directing folks away from our site.
+These two sections are all things we'd like users to do, i.e. get set up with GitHub and Slack (and other things), but the danger is that the very first thing we are doing is directing folks away from our site.
 The likelihood is that they signed up via GitHub and they've received a Slack invite.
-It's all very well asking folks to work through a set of administrative tasks when they are a "captive" audience, such as having already paid to take a class, but really we need to get people as quickly as possible to the higher engagement, fun activities, such as looking through the different active projects.
+It's all very well asking folks to work through a set of administrative tasks when they are a "captive" audience, such as having already paid to take a class, but, really, we need to get people as quickly as possible to the higher engagement, fun activities, such as looking through the different active projects.
 Anyway, I shouldn't belabour the point, but it's interesting to look at the flow through from Google Analytics for this page:

 ![](../images/Screenshot%202017-07-04%2012.01.38.png?dl=1)